kawa-kokosowa/bubblebbs/README.md

   * Trip meta pages exist as soon as the tripcode is used when creating a post!
     You can edit these pages by supplying a string which hashes to that tripcode!
 Shows posts by that tripcode, as well as post counts!
-  * Tripcodes salted by both secret *and* the poster's name
+  * Tripcodes salted by both secret *and* the poster's name.
+This prevents identity-jacking (in the event users happened to use the same password).
   * Flags IPs which use a name with a tripcode that doesn't match the original occurence of name's tripcode
   * Prefixes "verified" names with a green checkmark.
-Verified names are posts which have a tripcode matching the trpcode of the first post with said name.
+Verified names are posts which have a tripcode matching the tripcode of the first post with said name.
   * Markdown support
   * Google Recaptcha
   * Create pages